Join the Team

 Initial Hill Day

-The Training officer will contact you about arrangements for the Initial Hill Day.
-This day is an informal day out with a member of the team.
-It is designed for us to ‘get-to-know’ each other, for you to find out more about the Team and for both to decide whether joining the Team is the way ahead.
+The Committee will review applications and interview feedback, and where a candidate is deemed suitable, the Training Officer will contact you about arrangements for the Initial Hill Day.
+This is a day of activities with a couple of members of the team.
+It is designed for us to get to know each other, for you to find out more about the Team, demonstrate your mountaineering skills and for both to decide whether joining the Team is the way ahead.

 Training events and expected attendance levels

-During the year there are many training events on the Team calendar.
+Upon successful completion of the Initial Hill Day, you will be allocated a mentor to guide you through your traineeship.
+During the year, there are many training events on the Team calendar.
 These include:

 - First Aid Training